professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 ```

-**Task 5:*** In your Rscript file, create a scatterplot of any dataset we have looked at together.
+**Challenge:** In your Rscript file, create a scatterplot of any dataset we have looked at together.
 You can use the 'movies' data from this lab, the 'starwars' data we looked at a few weeks ago, or the Motor Trend magazie 'mtcars' data.
 In a few sentences, write a #note in your Rscript file about why you compared those two variables and what you think the graph is telling you about those data.